 A trusted phone number can be used to receive verification codes either by text or phone call.

 You must verify at least one trusted phone number to enroll in MFA.
-Consider verifying additional phone numbers, like a home phone, or a number used by a family member, to ensure you can access your account, even when you are away from your own trusted device.
+Consider verifying additional phone numbers, like a home phone, or a number used by a family member, to ensure you can access your account, even when away from your own trusted device.

 What is a verification code?

 A verification code is different from the passcode you may use to unlock your device.

 What is a push notification?

 A push notification is a prompt that appears on your enrolled trusted device when you sign in.
 Select and approve the push notification to complete the process.